tukasa0001/TownOfHost/README-EN.md

 Team : Crewmates<br>
 Decision : Crewmate<br>

-When killed, it immobilizes the killed player for a few seconds.<br>
+The Trappers forbid the killer to move in the least for a configurable seconds.<br>

 #### Settings